-Plant your kris plant in a container with a loose, well-draining soil.
+Plant your kris plant in a container with loose, well-draining soil.
 You can also use a potting mix made of two parts African violet mix or a blend of equal parts coarse sand or perlite, peat, and potting soil.

 They grow best with lots of bright, indirect light, so a window that doesn't get harsh direct sun, like a north-facing or east-facing window, would be an ideal spot for this plant to thrive.

 If you have an outdoor space, your kris plant will love living alfresco in the warm summer months.

 There are many striking varieties of kris plants that come in a wide range of colors, shapes, and sizes.
-Look for houseplant-specific or compact varieties that won’t grow to too large to be enjoyed as an indoor plant; the following types typically don't grow more than 2–3 feet high or wide.
+Look for houseplant-specific or compact varieties that won’t grow too large to be enjoyed as an indoor plant; the following types typically don't grow more than two feet high.